yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/sdk-customizations-android.md

 ## Create your own card form flow

-To create your own card form flow, create a new layout resource file called `screen_payment_card_form.xml` to override the current XML and implement your design.
+Create a new layout resource file called `screen_payment_card_form.xml` to override the current XML and implement your own card form flow design.

 After creating the `screen_payment_card_form.xml` file, you can define your own design.
 You need to use the Yuno Secure Fields components, which ensures that the Yuno SDK can retrieve credit card information during the checkout.
 The following components are available for customization: